Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ### 0.1.1 Norn

-The Norn i don't actually know jack shit about besides that they are over sized humans that can transform into animals.
+The Norn I don't actually know jack shit about besides that they are over sized humans that can transform into animals.
 Their main city is Hoelbrak, which they built after they were forced out of the north by the elder dragon Jormag.

 ### 0.1.2 Charr